MogharedWahid/MogharedWahid/README.md

 - **Project:** Renault In-Vehicle Communication (IVC-TCU)
   - Tested the Remote Diagnostics feature to ensure compliance with EURO regulations for on‑board measurements.
-  - Delivered 9 successful software releases to Renault, identifying over 20 software defects.
+  - Delivered over 20 successful software releases to Renault, identifying over 40 software defects.
-  - Designed over 100 comprehensive test cases covering all software requirements.
+  - Designed over 200 comprehensive test cases covering all software requirements.
   - Automated test case execution, integrating seamlessly with the CI pipeline, resulting in a 70% reduction in overall test execution time.
   - Extended test automation to include additional features, such as E‑Call.
   - Managed the comprehensive execution of software release acceptance tests (SRAT) within the CI pipeline, ensuring the quality and compliance of core functionalities for each release.